-In order to compute expected utility of wealth, you must first determine state-contingent wealth (Ws).
+In order to compute expected utility of wealth for either investor, you must first determine state-contingent wealth (Ws).
 Since there is a 60% chance that the stock increases in value by 30%, a 40% chance that the stock decreases 30%, and a 100% chance that the bond increases in value by 5%, this implies the following: